architagg/masters-thesis/README.md

-# Master's Thesis Project - [Investigating bias in different language editions of Wikipedia]
+# Master's Thesis Project - Investigating bias in different language editions of Wikipedia

-This repository contains the code and associated files for my Master's Thesis in the field of Data Science, submitted to the University of Melbourne.
-The research conducted for this thesis involved a detailed exploration of [your research area], and the results have been documented thoroughly in the accompanying report.
+This repository contains the code and associated files for my Master's Thesis in the field of Natural Language Processing, submitted to the University of Melbourne.
+The research conducted for this thesis involved a detailed exploration of Wikipedia in different language editions, and the results have been documented thoroughly in the accompanying report.

 ## Abstract